 The Collier Glacier is one of the more photographed and studied glaciers in the Oregon Cascades, and many older photos of the glacier exist.
 Of those, a series of photographs taken by photographer R.H.
 Keen and provided courtesy of Jim O’Conner of the USGS, are of particular interest.

 R.H.
 Keen shot a series of photos over several years from the 1930’s thru the 1970’s from the same vantage point at Collier Glacier View.
 The photos document the changes in the glacier during that time period and are quite profound.
+You can visit this site here to get help with island tours.

 Although fairly remote and challenging to access, the Collier affords access to some of the more scenic terrain for turns in the Oregon Cascades.